by Michael Holland –

 Start everything anew. . .

-- Re-Introduce Yourself to Your Employees –Have a facilitator run a new manager integration process to re-establish the relationships, expectations with employees.
+Have a peer leader or trained facilitator run a new manager integration process to re-establish the relationships, expectations with employees.

-- Craft a Vision – Explore your WHY your via this Simon Sinek video.
+Explore your WHY via this Simon Sinek video.
 Then craft a vision for your team for the new season you are entering and align your resources around the vision.

-- Get To Know Your Stakeholders – Develop a stakeholder chart of key peers and teams with whom you’ll need to establish relationships.
+Develop a stakeholder chart of key peers and teams with whom you’ll need to establish relationships.
 Think anew regarding how, what and why you are connected to each stakeholder or stakeholder group.
-Here are some tools you could use to draw the stakeholder chart:

 Create the opportunity to allow yourself to be fully motivated for your leadership role.
 Rehiring yourself will allow your mind to discard old baggage that weighs you down and explore/establish boundaries that enable you to be more effective.